piotr07da/EventForging/README.md

 Each database integration provides its own way to define which events will go to which subscription.
 Please see the [Configuration](#configuration) section.

-The is no built-in mechanism for dealing with exceptions.
+Intentionally, there is no built-in mechanism for dealing with exceptions.
-By default messages will be retried forever in case of an exception.
+By default, messages will be retried forever in case of an exception.
 Therefore it is important to catch exceptions and avoid `HandleAsync` failing.

 ## Configuration <a name="configuration"></a>